Born-Digital-US/ISLE-ARCHIVE-20190910/docs/committers/ISLE-v.1.1.2-buildnotes.md

   * Install Islandora on the isle-apache-ld container:
   * `docker exec -it isle-apache-ld bash /utility-scripts/isle_drupal_build_tools/isle_islandora_installer.sh`
     * Please note this will run the `https://github.com/Born-Digital-US/ISLE-Drupal-Build-Tools.git` version which has changes to the installer vsets.

+* Recommend a test of all ingest and content types and especially Large Image format using the open-seadragon viewer.
+  * Do things display properly etc?
+  * Check that within the Large Image format Solution Pack configuration page that Kakadu is "turned off" and the checkbox to use it is unchecked. https://isle.localdomain/node#overlay=admin/islandora/solution_pack_config/large_image
+  * Can one ingest properly tiffs with this setting on and off?

 * Recommend a test with ingesting a large set of data / objects that need OCR.
   * As the batch ingest proceeds or perhaps when it has finished:
     * `docker exec -it isle-apache-ld bash`